davidtinker/grails-cors/README.md

         'Access-Control-Allow-Origin': 'http://app.example.com',
         'My-Custom-Header': 'some value']

-Note that if you want to specify more than one host for 'Access-Control-Allow-Origin' there are issue with browser support.
+Note that if you want to specify more than one host for 'Access-Control-Allow-Origin' there are issues with browser support.
 The recommended approach is to check the 'Origin' header of the request and echo it back if you are happy with it.
 The CORS plugin implements this using a regex to match allowed origins: